uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 1. An array shall retain:

-   -  Pointer to the immutable data block;
+   -  A pointer to the immutable data block;

-   -  Pointer to the mutable data block.
+   -  A pointer to the mutable data block.

 2. If an array represents mutable data, both pointers shall point to the mutable data block.